 The Student Hardship Fund was established in 2020, initially in response to COVID-19, to ensure that every Bentley student can focus on their education, even when facing unexpected duress.
-If you or someone supporting your education loses a job; if you have to leave campus for an emergency and don't have the funds to fly back; if you require unexpected medical care — none of these financial challenges should interrupt your Bentley education.
+It is intended to assist students with unforeseen costs that may arise outside of the standard costs of education.
+If you have to leave campus for an emergency and don't have the funds to fly back; if you require unexpected out-of-pocket medical care; if your housing is at risk due to a change in living circumstances -- none of these financial challenges should interrupt your Bentley education.

 The Student Hardship Fund is supported by donations from alumni, trustees, faculty, staff, parents, friends and even other students who are dedicated to helping every Falcon successfully reach the end of their academic journey.

 Even classmates got involved.
 At the end of the spring semester, Michael Harris ’20, Thomas Komar ’20 and Amanda Shoemaker ’21 were learning how to create an online store in Experimental Marketing, and they decided to donate the profits from their venture to the Student Hardship Fund.

 “Bentley's always been there when I've been in need — like when my mom lost her job during my first year.
 So being able to help now is very meaningful,” said Komar.